Gbouna/Web_Application_Development_Guide/Development-guide/step 2/README.md

-# Database and Storage Setup for Photo/Video Sharing App
+# Database and Storage Setup

 Below is a **practical, step-by-step guide** for setting up your **database** and **storage** on Azure for the photo/video sharing application.
 This guide assumes you have already completed or are familiar with **Step 1 (Setting Up Azure Resources)**—meaning you have a resource group and Azure services ready.